testbenchcc/recorder/README.md

 - **Quick Actions**: Click any card to open the transcription modal, or use the action buttons for Play, Download, Rename, and Delete
 - **Organized Info**: Recording details (date, time, duration, size) displayed in a clean grid layout
 - **Dark Cards**: Elevated card design with subtle borders that pop against the dark background
+ - **Inline notifications**: Success and error messages for operations like delete, rename, and transcription are displayed in a banner directly beneath the Recordings title bar, keeping the grid from shifting.

 ### Dashboard & Configuration
 The **Home** and **Configuration** pages follow the same design principles: